Oneflow-Inc/oneflow-documentation/en/docs/basics/05_autograd.md

 \frac{\partial y}{\partial x_2} = \frac{\partial 3x_1 + 3x_2 + 2}{\partial x_2} = 3
 $$

 In addition to using `sum()`, **Vector Jacobian Product(VJP)** is a more general method to calculate the gradient of the non-scalar root node.
-Using the above example, OneFlow will generate the Jacobian matrix according to the computational graph during the backpropagation process:
+Using the above example, OneFlow will generate the Jacobian matrix according to the computation graph during the backpropagation process:

 $$
 J = \begin{pmatrix}